-- We enable people on low incomes in east London and across the UK to seek solutions to the issues affecting their lives.
+Quaker Social Action helps people on low incomes in East London and the UK to seek solutions to the issues affecting their lives.

 Founded 150 years ago by the religious group Quakers, today we are a secular independent charity inspired by Quaker values like equality in our work against poverty and injustice.

 We take social action by providing practical solutions for people facing the multiple and varied impacts of poverty.

 We listen and respond to people by creating services wherever they are most needed: